-In 1988, the IARC, which is part of the World Health Organization classified diesel exhaust as "probably carcinogenic to humans."
+In 1988, the IARC, which is part of the World Health Organization, classified diesel exhaust as "probably carcinogenic to humans."
 There has since been mounting concern about its cancer-causing potential.
-This was highlighted in a recent study by the US National Cancer Institute/National Institute for Occupational Safety and Health, as reported by MedWire News that showed an increased risk for death from lung cancer among underground miners exposed to diesel exhaust.
+This was highlighted in a recent study by the US National Cancer Institute/National Institute for Occupational Safety and Health, as reported by MedWire News which showed an increased risk for death from lung cancer among underground miners exposed to diesel exhaust.

 Indeed, Kurt Straif, Head of the IARC Monographs Program, said that the majority of studies that led to their classification of diesel exhaust as carcinogenic were in highly exposed workers.